Why get vaccinated?

 - 20 to 60 died.

-Rotavirus vaccine has been used since 2006 in the United States.
-Because children are protected by the vaccine, hospitalizations, and emergency visits for rotavirus have dropped dramatically.
+Since the introduction of the rotavirus vaccine, hospitalizations and emergency visits for rotavirus have dropped dramatically.

 Two brands of rotavirus vaccine are available.
 Your baby will get either 2 or 3 doses, depending on which vaccine is used.